 You lose some of the fancy features of the XTR while picking up an additional 81 grams.
 If the weight doesn't scare you and you don't frequent muddy trails, the Shimano M530 is an excellent choice.
 The only model we tested that is less expensive is the Shimano M520.
 The M520 won Best Buy a few years ago and is lighter and less expensive than the M530.
 However, it has such a small platform, and we think most riders, especially beginners and intermediates, will prefer the M530.

 Read review: Shimano M530

 VP Components VP-Vice

-There are a lot of cheap flats out there that use usually offer low durability and poor traction.
-The VP-VIce bucks this trend with solid scores across the board.
-While they're not as cheap as a $40 pedal, they are much less expensive than any higher-scoring model.
+There are a lot of cheap flats out there, and they often offer low durability and poor traction.
+The VP-Vice bucks this trend with solid scores across the board.
+While they're not as cheap as a $40 pair of pedals, they come in at much less expensive than any model that scored higher.
 Those $40 options usually have horrific durability and poor platform design.
 The VP-Vice both holds up to a beating and performs well.
-Adding to their value is just how versatile they are; these are equally at home on dirt jumps as on downhill shuttle laps.
+Adding to their value is just how versatile they are.
+These are equally at home on dirt jumps as downhill shuttle laps.

 Read review: VP Components VP-Vice